Veterans Affairs Medical Center Substance Use Disorders Services

 Veterans Affairs Medical Center Substance Use Disorders Services - East Orange, NJ

 Veterans Affairs Medical Center Substance Use Disorders Services is a detox and addiction treatment facility located at 385 Tremont Avenue And Center Street in the 07018 zip code of East Orange, NJ.
-As a detox center, it offers opioid detox and cocaine detox.
-The treatment program at Veterans Affairs Medical Center Substance Use Disorders Services includes outpatient day treatment, intensive outpatient treatment and regular outpatient treatment.
-Veterans Affairs Medical Center Substance Use Disorders Services offers treatment to people with HIV/AIDS, veterans and people with dual diagnosis treatment.
-It accepts women and men into their treatment and detox program.
+As a detox center, it offers cocaine detox and opioid detox.
+The treatment program at Veterans Affairs Medical Center Substance Use Disorders Services includes outpatient day treatment, residential treatment and regular outpatient treatment.
+Veterans Affairs Medical Center Substance Use Disorders Services offers treatment to veterans, people with dual diagnosis treatment and people with HIV/AIDS.
+It accepts men and women into their treatment and detox program.

 Address: 385 Tremont Avenue and Center Street, East Orange, NJ 07018